NYC murder suspect refuses to appear in LA court

 Law enforcement sources said Drayton could be tied to as many as seven murders.
 For now, New York police allege he is responsible for killing a 29-year-old nurse inside the bedroom of her Queens home on July 17.

-Samantha Stewart suffered trauma to her neck and head before he body was discovered by her father Kenneth Stewart, who questioned why police released Drayton without bail after he had been arrested for choking his girlfriend days before her murder.
+Samantha Stewart suffered trauma to her neck and head before her body was discovered by her father Kenneth Stewart, who questioned why police released Drayton without bail after he had been arrested for choking his girlfriend days before her murder.

 "I am mourning, heart-broken, in pieces," he said.
 "How could they release a monster like that to be roaming the streets so dangerous?